KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 * AI memory is isolated per profile
 * AI memory for standard profiles can be encrypted and stored locally
 * AI memory for incognito sessions is non-persistent
+* AI health status is session-based and can be refreshed while the browser is in use
 * AI memory contents are not intended to be part of privacy-safe diagnostics payloads
 * the local AI layer is not described as a cloud-sync feature